Preethiravi196/Codevita/README.md

  Codevita

- I have included all the questions that I have been practising for TCS Codevita Competition.
+ I have included all the questions that I have been practicing for TCS Codevita Competition.